đź’°

 Blog feature

-If your Mac is acting strange—maybe it’s running hot, refusing to start up, or your screen brightness and audio settings seem off—there’s a simple fix that could get things back on track: resetting the SMC and PRAM/NVRAM.
+If you're looking to trade in your Macbook but it's acting strange—maybe it’s running hot, refusing to start up, or your screen brightness and audio settings seem off—there’s a simple fix that could get things back on track: resetting the SMC and PRAM/NVRAM.

 These system-level resets are safe, take just a few minutes, and can resolve a surprising number of hardware- and setting-related issues.
-But the exact steps vary depending on your Mac’s model—especially now that Apple Silicon (M1, M2, M3, and the new M4 chips) has replaced Intel chips in most current models.
+But the exact steps vary depending on your model—especially now that the Silicon (M1, M2, M3, and the new M4 chips) have replaced Intel chips in most current models.

-This guide will walk you through exactly what SMC and PRAM/NVRAM are, when you should reset them, and how to do it for every type of MacBook released in the past decade—from 2015 Intel models to the latest M-series MacBooks.
+This guide will walk you through exactly what SMC and PRAM/NVRAM are, when you should reset them, and how to do it for every type of device released in the past decade—from 2015 Intel models to the latest M-series.

 What Are SMC and PRAM/NVRAM?